New Fraud Targeting International Students

 22 February 2018

 The format of the overseas application form has now changed completely.
-We are in the process of producing an updated guide and plan to have this available within the next few days.
+We are in the process of producing an updated guide.

 Registered Traveller Scheme

 21 February 2018

 Some nationalities are able to join the Registered Traveller Scheme.
 However, if you enter the UK via the eGates as a Registered Traveller, you will be entering as a tourist and as such will not have to condition to study.

 If you are a non-visa national who plans to enter the UK as a Short-term Student, the UKVI have informed us that you must request entry by speaking to a Border Force Officer rather than use the eGates.

 9 February 2018